zenefits-brody/react-context-talk/4-examples.md

 ### More

-Search `context.provider` for more examples.
+Search `.provider` for more examples.